ShaniceAmbani/Clear-Ledger-Website/README.md

 The goal of this project was to create a professional digital presence for Clear Ledger and make it easier for potential clients to learn about available services and get in touch with the business.

+## Challenges

+One challenge was creating a professional website that clearly communicated financial and tax services while remaining simple and easy to navigate.

+## Lessons Learned

+This project improved my understanding of:

+- Responsive web design
+- Client-focused development
+- Deployment workflows
+- Form integrations using Formspree

 ## Contact

 **Developer:** Shanice Khanali Ambani